AJohnstone2007/referenceLanguageCorpora/README.md

 ## Directory structure

-The scripts in **experiments** scan the directory structure, running experiments across the whole repo which can be time consuming.
+The scripts in **experiments** scan the **languages** directory structure, running experiments across the whole repo which can be time consuming.
 You can suppress elements by moving them out of the directories that the scripts scan.

 RLC root

+---
 .. experiments

+....runGTB

+....runART

+......scripts

+........brnglr.gtb

+---

 .. languages